woai3c/Front-end-articles/en-articles/monitor-sdk.md

 ## Error Data Collection

+Error monitoring is a critical aspect of frontend monitoring that helps identify issues users encounter while interacting with your application.
+By tracking and analyzing these errors, you can proactively fix bugs before they affect more users, improving both user experience and application reliability.

+In this section, we'll explore how to capture various types of errors including resource loading failures, JavaScript runtime errors, unhandled promises, and framework-specific errors.

 ### Resource Loading Errors

+Resource loading errors occur when the browser fails to load external resources like images, stylesheets, scripts, and fonts.
+These errors can significantly impact user experience by causing missing content, broken layouts, or even preventing core functionality from working.

 Using `addEventListener()` to monitor the error event can capture resource loading failure errors.